samirsaliba/price-sentinel/README.md

 ## IMPORTANT:
 - Notifiers haven't been added yet, so the application collects data, stores in a database and checks for price drops.
 No notifying yet.
 - Only handles Amazon.com or Kabum.com.br websites.
-Each different website can be handled by a different spider class (see price-sentinel/spiders/)
+Each different website is handled by a different spider class (see price-sentinel/spiders/), so one can add more spiders to handle other websites.
 - Handling of out-of-stock products hasn't been added, so it will probably just crash if that happens.
 Or maybe scrapy handles it on its own, I haven't got to that bit yet.

 So..